endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"die effect"`: created if this projectile reaches the end of its lifetime without hitting anything.

-* `submunition`: if the projectile reaches its end of life, create a new set of projectiles based on the given weapon outfit.
-The damage and hit force associated with a parent projectile is the sum of both its own damage and hit force attributes, and those of its submunitions.
+* `"submunition" "<weapon>" <count#>`: if the projectile reaches its end of life, create a new set of projectiles based on the given weapon outfit.
+The damage and hit force associated with a parent projectile is the sum of both its own damage and hit force attributes, and those of its submunitions, except in the case of self-referential submunitions where only the damage of the parent projectile is used.
+A count can also be provided to increase the number of new projectiles created.
+The following lines can optionally be added as a "child" of the submunition:

+  * `"facing" <angle#>`: an angle in degrees that is added to the parent projectile's angle to determine the submunition projectile's angle.
+Excluding this line means that the submunition always generates with the same angle as the parent projectile. **(v.
+0.9.15)**

+  * `"offset" <x#> <y#>`: an *x,y* coordinate pair that cause the submunition projectile's generated location to be shifted from the parent projectile's death location by the given number of units in the x and y directions.
+Axes orientation is the standard Cartesian, where `+x` is "rightward" and `+y` is "upward." **(v.
+0.9.15)**

 * `stream`: this tag (just the word by itself, no value following it) makes a weapon fire in "stream" mode (multiple copies of this weapon take turns firing) even if it is susceptible to anti-missile. **(v.
 0.9.0)**